Triacanthodes

 Triacanthodes is a genus of marine ray-finned fishes belonging to the family Triacanthodidae, the spikefishes.
-These fishes are found found in the Indian and Pacific Oceans.
+These fishes are found in the Indian and Pacific Oceans.

 Taxonomy

 Triacanthodes was first proposed as a monospecific genus in 1857 by the Dutch physician, herpetologist and ichthyologist Pieter Bleeker, with Triacanthus anomalus designated as its type species.
 T. anomalus was first formally described in 1850 by Coenraad Jacob Temminck and Hermann Schlegel, who gave its type locality as the entrance to Ōmura Bay in Nagasaki, Japan.
 It is the type genus of the subfamily Triacanthodinae and of the family Triacanthodidae.
 The subfamily Triacanthodinae was proposed in 1968 by James C. Tyler.
 The fifth edition of Fishes of the World classifies the family Triacanthodidae in the suborder Triacanthoidei in the order Tetraodontiformes.

 Etymology

 Triacanthodes suffixes -odes, meaning "having the form of", onto Triacanthus, as it was thought that this genus was closely related to Triacanthus.